M4Ahmadullah/Xequtive-backend/docs/xequtive-frontend/API_DOCUMENTATION.md

 - **Coordinates Processing**: All location coordinates (pickup, stops, dropoff) are formatted and sent to Mapbox
 - **Route Selection**: The optimal route is automatically selected based on distance and road conditions
 - **Multiple Destinations**: For journeys with additional stops, the route is calculated as: pickup → all stops (in order) → final destination
-- **Distance Measurement**: Total journey distance is measured in kilometers and calculated by summing all route segments
+- **Distance Measurement**: Total journey distance is measured in miles and calculated by summing all route segments
 - **Time Estimation**: Estimated journey time is calculated in minutes based on typical driving speeds and route conditions

 #### 2. Base Fare Calculation